4d/docs/docs/FormObjects/properties_Object.md

  `MANDATORY SETTING`

-This property designates the type of the active or inactive form object.
-Object types are described in the [Objects](buttonOverview.md) section.
+This property designates the type of the [active or inactive form object](formObjects_overview.md).

-In the Form editor, to select an object type, click the corresponding toolbar button and then trace the object in the form.
-After creating an object, you can modify its type using the Property List.

 #### JSON Grammar